University of Puerto Rico

 The University of Puerto Rico (Spanish: Universidad de Puerto Rico; often shortened to UPR) is the main public university system in the U.S. Commonwealth of Puerto Rico.
 It is a government-owned corporation with 11 campuses and approximately 44,200 students and approximately 4,450 faculty members.
 UPR has the largest and most diverse academic offerings in the commonwealth, with 472 academic programs of which 32 lead to a doctorate.

 History

 In 1900, at Fajardo, the Escuela Normal Industrial (normal school) was established as the first higher education center in Puerto Rico.
 Its initial enrollment was 20 students and 5 professors.
 The following year it was moved to Río Piedras.
 On March 12, 1903, the legislature authorized founding of the University of Puerto Rico, and that day the "Escuela Normal" was proclaimed as its first department.
+As new schools began being built to mimic those in the United States, the UPR emerged as the main center to train teachers well versed in English to further the Americanization project.